Menu

 The recovery process after revision breast reduction surgery proceeds similarly to the first surgery:

-Following your surgeon's recommendations is critical for a healthy recovery process.
+Following your surgeon's recommendations is critical for the healthy progress of the healing process.

 Yes.
 One of the most important issues in revision surgeries is correct expectation management.
-Although the aim is to correct existing problems and provide aesthetic improvement, not every revision surgery offers unlimited change like the first surgery.
+Although the aim is to correct existing problems and provide aesthetic improvement, every revision surgery does not offer unlimited change like the first surgery.

 Therefore, detailed examination and open communication are very important.